choquo/fresh-wp/README.md

 Task automator for new Wordpress installations, install all your Wordpress plugins and main theme with one single click.

+**Main features**

+- Easy to configure
+- One single click to install
+- Require only 3 files
+- You don't need to download anything get everything from the WP repository

 ![](https://develus.com/share/fresh/fresh-preview.jpg)

 ### How to use